 Oftentimes, in spring weeds will come in before ornamental plants and peonies do not compete well with weeds.
 Hand weed the area first and never spray herbicides near peony plant crowns or root zones.
 If you need extra help controlling weeds, you can apply a pre-emergent herbicide, like Preen, around peony plants after hand weeding, but do this only when peony shoots are at least 6 inches (15 cm.) high.

 Melting snow and spring rains can sometimes leach valuable nutrients from the soil.
 However, fertilizer should never be sprayed on or too close to the crown of peony plants, as this can cause fertilizer burn and crown rot.
-For best results, mix a low nitrogen, slow release fertilizer into the soil 6-18 inches (15-46 cm.) out from the plant crown.
+For best results, mix a low nitrogen, slow-release fertilizer into the soil 6 to 18 inches (15-46 cm.) out from the plant crown.
 A 5-10-10 or 10-20-20 low nitrogen fertilizer is recommended to encourage strong roots and exquisite blooms.
 If soil has eroded from around your peony plants, you can add organic material, but don’t use manure as it is high in nitrogen.

 It’s also a good idea to keep pets or young children away from the delicate young shoots of peony plants in spring.
-Young shoots are easily broken which can lead to pests, diseases and even death of the plant.
+Young shoots are easily broken which can lead to pests, diseases, and even the death of the plant.

 Peonies can also be susceptible to a fungal disease known as botrytis.
 Fungal spores can overwinter at the base of plants or amongst garden debris.
 When temperatures and humidity rise in spring, fungus spreads and grows.
 Spring care of peonies should include treating the plant with copper fungicide or lime sulphur.